zellwk/zellwk.com/src/posts/2022-05-12-csrf-attacks.md

 ### CSRF Attacks with POST requests

 CSRF Attacks with POST requests follow the same pattern — but they cannot be sent through links or image tags.
-They need to be sent through a form or through JavaScript.
+They need to be sent through a form or JavaScript.

 Let's assume we have the same vulnerable endpoint and the attacker simply needs to enter the `account` and `amount` information to trigger the request.